Are you interested in becoming a QVH public governor?

-We are launching the process to find people who would like to stand for election to one of our 14 public governor vacancies.
-This is an opportunity for you to represent the public constituency and be involved in scrutinising decisions taken by the Board and Council of Governors.
+We are launching the process to find people who would like to stand for election to one of our 20 public governor vacancies.
+Elected governors will take up post from 1 July 2023 for a term of three years.

 What is a governor?

-Governors have an important role in making an NHS foundation trust like QVH publicly accountable for the services it provides.
-They bring valuable perspectives and contributions to its activities.
-Governors hold non-executive directors to account for the performance of the board and represent the interests of NHS foundation trust members and the public.
+Governors have an important role in making an NHS foundation trust publicly accountable for the services it provides.
+They bring valuable perspectives and contributions to our activities.
+Governors hold non-executive directors to account for the performance of the Board and represent the interests of NHS foundation trust members and the public.
 Governors are volunteers and are not paid.
-You can find out more in the Brief guide for governors
+You can find out more in the Brief guide for governors.

 Can I stand as a public governor?